 The study is being conducted by a Team of planning experts and key stakeholders, led by AECOM Technical Services, Inc., a multi-discipline consulting firm with highly developed skill sets in architecture, engineering and rail/transit planning.
-The firm brings a wealth of knowledge regarding alternative transportation systems and modes and transit-oriented development to the project, including planning and designing Bus Rapid Transit systems and planning, designing and managing the construction of recent commuter rail initiatives in Connecticut.
+The firm brings a wealth of knowledge regarding alternative transportation systems and modes and transit-oriented development to the project, including planning and designing Bus Rapid Transit systems, as well designing and managing the construction of recent commuter rail initiatives in Connecticut.

 The Team is enhanced by partners and collaborators that add their unique capabilities to the projects.
 Partners include:

-- CDMS Smith – TOD Scenarios, Forecasting, Travel Demand Modelling
+- CDM Smith – TOD Scenarios, Forecasting, Travel Demand Modelling

 - Harriman– TOD Scenarios, Urban Design